LeNerd46/SpotifyPlus/readme.md

 Join the Spotify Plus community!
 We have a Telegram channel where you can discuss the module and give feedback and discuss directly.
 You can join [here](https://t.me/spotifypluscool)

+## Translating

+Spotify Plus is translated by the community!
+If you know any other languages, we would love your help!
+Feel free to help out on [Crowdin](https://crowdin.com/project/spotify-plus/invite?h=362149a52265916a782171af4c6d07432876751)

 ## Credit